eramons/techblog/content/post/thinkpadw500.md

 ### 1.1.
 Vendor, board and chip

-Googling a little around I found that the W500 was almost identical to T400, which was listed on the list of boards officially supported by coreboot.
+Googling a little around I found that the W500 was almost identical to the T400, which was listed on the list of boards officially supported by coreboot.
 I also found the blogs of two guys which managed to install libreboot on the same laptop.

 I own a SPI flasher (from the time I flashed Coreboot to my librem and I needed to have a brick-contingency plan).